 The dashboard can be reached at console.nowisensors.com

-The dashboard is where you can add sensors, look through sensor data, adjust alerts, and update subscriptions for devices.
+The dashboard is where you can add sensors, add properties, look through sensor data, adjust alerts and reports, and update subscriptions for devices.

 After reading the console instructions, check out the page on How To Analyze A Leak to learn about what do look for once you have a leak.